Biologically relevant finite-size effects in a driven lattice gas with particle pausing and dynamical defects

 \subsection{Open boundary conditions}

 Treating open boundaries is considerably more complex than the periodic case, as the number of particles on the lattice is no longer constant over time.
 As a consequence, we can neither use the number of particles to compute probabilities nor assume that the pausing dynamics has reached its steady state.
 Within the parameter range described in Section \ref{sec:antibio} one would expect the single-blockage phenomenology explored from the periodic boundary case translates to the open boundary case.
-The lattice can then be found in either of two states: a `clogged' regime (bearing similarities with the clustered regime in periodic boundary conditions), where the lattice is completely filled up to the site of the first paused particle, and a pause-free state, where the system behaves as a standard TASEP.
-Because of the time separation between $k_-$, $k_+$ and $\varepsilon$, we can assume that particles quasi-instantaneously fill the lattice up to the position of the first particle becoming paused.
+The lattice can then be found in either of two states: a paused state (bearing similarities with the paused state in periodic boundary conditions), where the lattice is completely filled up to the site of the first paused particle, and a unpaused state, where the system behaves as a standard TASEP.
+As in the periodic case, the cluster in the paused state consists of paused particles interspersed with $d$ active ones.
+When the leading paused particle unpauses, it triggers the detachment of $d+1$ particles.
+This process repeats until the cluster dissolves, after which new particles can re-initiate on the lattice.

+Because of the time separation between $\alpha$, $k_u$, $k_p$ and $\varepsilon$, we can assume that particles quasi-instantaneously fill the lattice up to the position of the first particle becoming paused.